yurihs/ansible-role-postgres-backup/README.md

 ## What is backed up?

-- Global objects (roles and tablespaces), compressed using gzip. `pg_dumpall --globals-only | gzip`
+- Global objects (roles and tablespaces), compressed using gzip.
+May be disabled.
+Equivalent to `pg_dumpall --globals-only | gzip`
-- All readable databases, to separate files, using the "custom" PostgreSQL format. `pg_dump --format=custom database`
+- All readable databases, to separate files, using the "custom" PostgreSQL format.
+Equivalent to `pg_dump --format=custom database`

 ## Role variables (default values)